Tomtomgo/raspberry_livestream/README.md

 - - -

 Imagine you're in a shared office with a foosball table and many people in the office like to play foosball.
 Then sometimes when you want to play you'll make a trip down the stairs just to find out it's in use and you'll have to go up the stairs again.
 That's pretty sad, useless and a waste of time.
+That time should be spent in awesome projects like these.

-The fix is obvious: get a Raspberry Pi, a webcam and stream the foosball table so you'll always know if it's free!
+The fix is obvious: Hackaton!
+Get a Raspberry Pi, a webcam and stream the foosball table so you'll always know if it's free!
+There are also some additional bennefits, such as secretly analysing competitor tactics

 Because we ran into quite a few difficulties we decided to write a little how-to.
 Sharing is caring ;)